 Second job

-5.2% of the working population has a second job
+5.2% of both employed women and men have a second job

 Work & training

-5.2% of the working population has a second job
+5.2% of both employed women and men have a second job

 The higher the education level, the higher the percentage of people with a second job.
-While 6.5% of high-skilled workers have a second job, this figure is 4.4% for medium-skilled people and 2.2% for low-skilled people.
+For instance, 6.5% of employed people with a high level of education have a second job, compared to 4.3% of medium-skilled people and 2.5% of those with a low level of education.

 The most common sectors for second jobs are:

-• Wholesale and retail trade; repair of motor vehicles and motorcycles (9.4%)
+• Wholesale and retail trade; repair of motor vehicles (9.6%)

 According to gender